 He was a very patient negotiator, and he never withdrew himself from the discussion unless the negotiators themselves leave first.

-Whenever someone asked him for something, he was keen to fulfill his wish.
-If not, then he will please his heart with kind words.
+Whenever someone asked him for something, he would always strive to fulfill his wish.
+If not, then he would please his heart with kind words.
 Among people, he was known by good manners and to them all he was like an affectionate father.”

 Missed by Friends When Absent